 Poursaeid et al. (2014) described the karyology of hybrids with male Rutilus frisii (= kutum) (2n = 50 and NF = 80).
 Meknatkhah et al. (2016) recorded 16 morphometric and 6 meristic characters for this hybrid and found both intermediate and different characters in respect of the parents.
-Abbasi et al. (2021) analysed 101 specimens from the Aras River and the Astara, Anzali, Kiashahr and Langerud shores for 41 morphometric and nine meristic characters, finding significant differences in 27 morphometric characters.
+Abbasi et al. (2021) analysed 101 specimens from the Aras River and the Astara, Anzali, Kiashahr and Langerud shores for 41 morphometric and nine meristic characters, finding significant differences in 27 morphometric characters which were more powerful in distinguishing populations than meristic characters.
 Upper caudal fin length and maximum body depth were effective characters in a principal components analysis.